 There are a few first-come, first-serve campsites that you may be able to snag in spring or fall, but if you head out during the summer you’re going to need a reservation (unless you want to get up at the crack of dawn to take your chances at first-come, first-serve).
 Reservations can be made easily online at Recreation.gov.

+Tent campsites are $20 per night.
 You’ll also have to have a national parks pass to get into Shenandoah.
-The annual pass is money well spent, but go here for all of your pricing options.
+The annual pass is money well spent, but does cost $80.
+It’s free for military service members, however!

 Equally off the hook.
 There is a trail leading directly from the campground that hooks up to the Appalachian Trail, and being in Shenandoah you have more trails than you can ever hope to choose from within walking or very short driving distance.